-Today’s account from the Gospel of Mark is a continuation from what we read yesterday when Jesus convicted the Pharisees for demanding a sign.
+Today’s account from the Gospel of Mark is a continuation of what we read Saturday when Jesus convicted the Pharisees for demanding a sign.
 He recognized their hardness of heart and hypocrisy and with the opportunity of being together in the boat, Jesus seized on this encounter as a teachable moment.
-He wanted to warn those of his inner circle to be aware not follow the same path of corruption when he enjoined them: “Watch out, guard against the leaven of the Pharisees and the leaven of Herod” (Mk 8:15).
+He wanted to warn those of his inner circle to be aware not to follow the same path of corruption when he enjoined them: “Watch out, guard against the leaven of the Pharisees and the leaven of Herod” (Mk 8:15).

 The disciples missed the point as they focused on the literal reality that they only had one loaf of bread among them.
 Jesus was warning his followers about the danger of pride, seeking honor, power, and fame which had lead the Pharisees and Herod astray.
 To be his followers, striving to place themselves first would be not only the undoing of each of them but also this posture would undermine those they would be charged to care for.